-In the present study, the tapetum penetrated the anther loculus at the microspore stage and remained there until the later stage of pollen development.
-Similar observations of the functioning of the plasmodial tapetum in Butomus (Butomaceae) were reported by Fernando & Cass (1994).
-Plasmodial tapetum has also been described in many other Eudicots.
-In Asteraceae (e.g. Helianthus annus) (Çetinbaş & Ünal, 2015) and Caprifoliaceae, plasmodial tapeta predominate (Pacini, 1996; Furness, 2008).
-This tapetum type has also been found in e.g. Apiaceae, Berberidaceae, Gentianaceae, Oleaceae, Verbenaceae (Furness, 2008), and 175 Alismataceae (Hydrocleys nymphoides, Alisma plantago-aquatica, and Sagittaria176 montevidensis) (Nicolau et al., 2024).
+Eudicots.
+In Asteraceae (e.g. Helianthus annus) (Çetinbaş & Ünal, 2015) and Caprifoliaceae, plasmodial tapeta predominate (Furness, 2008; Pacini, 1996).
+This tapetum type has also been found in, e.g., Apiaceae, Berberidaceae, Gentianaceae, Oleaceae, Verbenaceae (Furness, 2008), and Alismataceae (Hydrocleys nymphoides, Alisma plantago-aquatica, and Sagittaria montevidensis) (Nicolau et al., 2024).

-In the M. scorpioides anthers, polygonal-shaped orbicules were observed on the surface 177 of the tapetum cell remains and on the surface of the pollen grains.
-This morphological type of 178 orbicules occurs in a few plant species, e.g. in some Piperales (Oak et al., 2022).
-Most often, 179 orbicules have a spherical or nearly spherical shape (Vinckier & Smets, 2002a,b; Ruggiero & 180 181 Bedini, 2020).
-To date, great diversity in the shape, size, density, and ornamentation of orbicules has been observed in different families (Galati, 2003; Verstraete et al., 2014; Ruggiero 182 & Bedini, 2018, 2020; Oak et al., 2022).
-Orbicules are sporopollenin particles involved in the 183 184 formation of the sporoderm of pollen grains (Huysmans et al., 1998).
-The fusion of the orbicules with the cell wall of pollen grains in the anthers of M. scorpioides, which was shown in the 185 present study by transmission electron microscopy, may confirm this information.
-186
+In the M. scorpioides anthers, polygonal-shaped orbicules were observed on the surface of the tapetum cell remains and on the surface of the pollen grains.
+This morphological type of orbicules occurs in a few plant species, e.g., in some Piperales (Oak et al., 2022).
+Most often, orbicules have a spherical or nearly spherical shape (Ruggiero & Bedini, 2020; Vinckier & Smets, 2002a, 2002b).
+To date, great diversity in the shape, size, density, and ornamentation of orbicules has been observed in different families (Galati, 2003; Oak et al., 2022; Ruggiero & Bedini, 2018, 2020; Verstraete et al., 2014).
+Orbicules are sporopollenin particles involved in the formation of the sporoderm of pollen grains (Huysmans et al., 1998).
+The fusion of the orbicules with the cell wall of pollen